francis-clairicia/EasyNetwork/docs/source/tutorials/basic.rst

    Of course, you are under no obligation to create a subclass.

-   The main advantage of this model is to declaratively define the communication protocol (the name of the class being that of the protocol, the types of objects sent and received, etc.).
+   The main advantage of this model is to declaratively define the :term:`communication protocol` (the name of the class being that of the protocol, the types of objects sent and received, etc.).

-   Another advantage is that the serializer (and converter, if any) can be configured in a single place in the project.
+   Another advantage is that the :term:`serializer` (and :term:`converter`, if any) can be configured in a single place in the project.

 Step 2: The server
 ------------------

-Now that we have established the communication protocol, we can create our server.
+Now that we have established the :term:`communication protocol`, we can create our server.

 Create your request handler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^